About Dr. Sue L. T. McGregor

-In more detail, Dr. McGregor has been a home economics and consumer studies educator for 40 years.
-After 30 years, she recently retired from the Faculty of Education at Mount Saint Vincent University, Halifax, Nova Scotia, Canada, receiving the honor of Professor Emerita.
-She was a member of the home economics/human ecology department for 15 years (until it was closed down).
+While at MSVU, Dr. McGregor was a member of the Home Economics/Human Ecology department for 15 years (until it was closed down).
 She then assumed the role of Coordinator of the undergraduate, interdisciplinary Peace and Conflict Studies program for eight years.
-She held the position of Director of Graduate Education in the Faculty of Education for the next three years, and then assumed the positions of inaugural, elected Doctoral Program Coordinator in Educational Studies and the elected Chair of the Inter-University Doctoral Administration Committee (2010-2011, 20 months).
+She held the position of Director of Graduate Education in the Faculty of Education for the next three years.
+She spearheaded the development of a tri-university doctoral program and assumed the positions of inaugural, elected MSVU Doctoral Program Coordinator in Educational Studies followed by the elected Chair of the Inter-University Doctoral Administration Committee (20 months, 2010-2011).

 Dr. McGregor has national and international exposure and recognition including being Docent in Home Economics at the University of Helsinki (a lifetime appointment in recognition of her international home economics reputation).
 She has delivered nearly 50 home economics-related keynotes and invited talks in 20 countries and is one of the first 10 people to receive International Professional Home Economist (IPHE) certification from the International Federation for Home Economics (IFHE).
 She is recipient of Kappa Omicron Nu's Marjorie M. Brown Distinguished Professor Award (home economics leadership).
 In 2015, she became a Karpatkin International Consumer Fellow and received the TOPACE International Award (Berlin) in 2009 for distinguished international consumer scholars and educators.